couchbase/couchbase-lite-ios/README.md

 ## Building Couchbase Lite ##

-You shouldn't need to do this unless you plan to contribute patches.
+FYI, you shouldn't need to do this unless you plan to contribute patches.

 ### On a Mac ###